Samuel K. Lu represents clients in patent, trademark, trade secret and other intellectual property matters.

 Samuel has lectured on a number of patent issues, most recently on "The Markman Hearing: A Patent Holder's Perspective on Planning, Preparing, and Negotiating" and "The Fundamentals of Preliminary Injunctions, Permanent Injunctions, and Temporary Restraining Orders in Patent Cases."

 - Nike Inc. v.
 Skechers U.S.A., Inc. (C.D.
 Cal.).
-Representing Skechers in a design patent infringement lawsuit involving athletic shoes.
+Representing Skechers in multiple design patent and utility patent infringement lawsuits involving athletic shoes.

 - Converse Inc. v.
 Skechers U.S.A., Inc. (ITC, E.D.N.Y).
 Representing Skechers in a trademark infringement lawsuit and subsequent appeal involving Converse’s claimed trademark in the midsole design of its Chuck Taylor All Star sneakers.
-Following a trial at the U.S. International Trade Commission (ITC), Converse’s claimed trademark was found invalid.
-In addition, Skechers’s Twinkle Toes and BOBS sneakers were found not to infringe, even if Converse’s claimed trademark was valid.
+Following a trial at the U.S. International Trade Commission (ITC), an appeal at the Federal Circuit and a remand at the ITC, Skechers’s Twinkle Toes, BOBS, and Hydee Hytop sneakers were found not to infringe Converse's claimed trademark.
+In addition, as a result of the litigation, Converse was forced to significantly narrow the originally asserted scope of its claimed trademark in order to preserve its validity.

 - Lam Research Corp. v.
 Daniel L. Flamm (N.D.
 Cal.).
 Represented Lam in a patent infringement lawsuit involving semiconductor etch process technology.
 Also represented Lam in concurrent inter partes reviews involving the same patents.